 In this way, the heating units will be used specifically for sensitive control, reducing their energy consumption.

-A sustainable focus on machines used for buildings is very important as according to date from the European Union ( Directive 2002/91/EC) we consume 40% of the energy we produce in them.
+A sustainable focus on machines used for buildings is very important as according to date from the European Union and US Goverment, we consume 40% of the energy we produce in them.
 HVAC machines and their auxiliary elements have to become increasingly compatible with renewable energy sources and the maximum efficiency of energy use.

 5.- Deterioration of materials in buildings